MayankFawkes/Python-Downloader/README.md

 it use all python official lib so no need to install anything just python3

 # About
-* It only use 10-15mb of ram
+* Less memory usage around 10-15mb
 * Easy to use

 # Help